McIntireEvan/rasp-pi-room-temp/README.md

 # rasp-pi-room-temp

+Room Temperature and Humidity Monitoring dashboard in Grafana.

+This README outlines what I did to set it all up, but is by no means a definitive guide.

 ## Parts Needed
 - Raspberry Pi (Any version should work, this runs fine on a Raspberry Pi 1 Revision 2) running latest Raspbian
 - USB Wifi Adapter if the Pi doesn't support WiFi